evertismael/install_nexmon/0030_nxmn_80Mhz.md

-# Install Nexmon-only NOT csi:
+# Install Nexmon-only NOT csiTransmit in a 80MHz bandwidth:
 ## Case for 80 Mhz :(
 * Notice that it's very similar to nexmon_CSI with some differences:
 - Kernel version: 5.4.83-v7l+

 Install dependencies:
 ```sh
 sudo apt-get update